taHC81/esp32-evse_esphome-lvgl/README.md

 ## Installation

 If you're not familiar yet with ESPHome, check out their [Getting Started guide](https://esphome.io/guides/getting_started_hassio).
+You need at least version 2025.5.
 I recommend to use their Dashboard.
 Place the ready-made _esp32-evse_esphome-lvgl_display.yaml_ configuration file from this repo in ESPHome's config directory.
 Create your own `secrets.yaml` file in the same directory with your own data:
 ```yaml
 wifi_ssid: YOUR_WIFI_SSID